TheWalruzz/muos-react-theme-toolkit/README.md

 First part of the function is the translation key that can be found in localization JSONs (more information below).
 The second part is the default value in English.

-If you want to add new translation keys this way, you can run `npm run i18n:extract` script that will extract all the new keys and place them in localization files.
+If you want to add new translation keys to JSONs based on the defaults, you can run `npm run i18n:extract` script that will extract all the new keys and place them in localization files.

-All locales are placed in `src/locales` as json files.
-If you want to add a new locale, change `locales` property in `i18next-parser.config.js` and add your language code to the array.
-Then, run extraction command from above and edit your newly generated JSON file.
-Then, you'll need to add it to `src/locales/index.ts` to be picked up by the app.
+All locales are placed in `src/locales` as JSON files.
+If you want to add a new locale, you'll need to add the JSON file to `locales` folder.

+In case you want to add a new locale by extracting existing keys and creating an English template, change `locales` property in `i18next-parser.config.js` and add your language code to the array.
+Then, run extraction command from above and edit your newly generated JSON file with new translations.

+After all that, add your new JSON to `src/locales/index.ts` to be picked up by the app.

 For example, if you wanted to add French: